apache/trafficcontrol/docs/source/api/deliveryservices.rst

 :dnsBypassIp6:      A :ref:`ds-dns-bypass-ipv6`
 :dnsBypassTtl:      The :ref:`ds-dns-bypass-ttl`
 :dscp:              A :ref:`ds-dscp` to be used within the :term:`Delivery Service`
+:ecsEnabled:        A boolean that defines the :ref:`ds-ecs` setting on this :term:`Delivery Service`

+	.. versionadded:: 1.4

 :edgeHeaderRewrite: A set of :ref:`ds-edge-header-rw-rules`
 :exampleURLs:       An array of :ref:`ds-example-urls`
 :fqPacingRate:      The :ref:`ds-fqpr`